-The most recent Abraham Garner ( that I know of) -My Great Uncle.
-A man with many addresses, careers and maybe mysteries.
+The most recent Abraham Garner (that I know of) - my Great Uncle.
+A man with many addresses, careers, and maybe mysteries.

 The family home was at 11 The Terrace, next to the school his Grandfather had taught at.
-His father was Alfred (Alf) Charles Garner my Great Grandfather, then living as Charles Garner.
+His father was Alfred (Alf) Charles Garner, my Great Grandfather, then living as Charles Garner.
 His mother was Mary Ann Garner, nee Hawthorn.

-His older sisters are Clara J, born 1861, aged 5, Mary Ann born 1862 aged 4.
+His older sisters are Clara J, born 1861, Mary Ann born 1862.
+(There is also William 1868, Florence 1870, Edward Ernest 1875)

-The description of their lodgings is “two top-floor rooms, unfurnished at 6/6 per week, with the landlord a Mr Colivar.”
+The description of their lodgings is “two top-floor rooms, unfurnished at 6/6 per week,

 In 1890, Ruth Garner was born to them, the birth recorded in Islington